-Centennial Park is the quintessential Nashville greenspace.
+Centennial Park is the quintessential Nashville green space.
 The park is situated on 132 acres just two miles from downtown Nashville.
-One of the things I love about writing this blog is all the cool facts I learn about places I thought I knew well.
+One of the things I love about researching for this site is all the cool facts I learn about places I thought I knew well.
 The story behind Centennial Park is a good example of this.

-The park is home to a plane and train on display.
-If you have a kid who loves either of those, good luck seeing any other areas of the park There are lots of areas that would be perfect for a picnic.
+The park is home to a plane on display.
+If you have a kid who loves planes, good luck seeing any other areas of the park 🙂 There are lots of areas that would be perfect for a picnic.
 And in Nashville, you can probably enjoy a picnic for at least 8 months out of the year.